schokoro/docker-jupyter-keras-tools/README.md

 # docker-jupyter-keras-tools

-* This project is a fork of of this [repository](https://github.com/windj007/docker-jupyter-keras-tools)
+* This project is a fork of this [repository](https://github.com/windj007/docker-jupyter-keras-tools)

 It should have been named "Jupyter for Deep Learning, Natural Language Processing and common Data Mining".